David D. Burns

-David D. Burns (born September 19, 1942) is an American psychiatrist and adjunct professor emeritus in the Department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine and the author of bestselling books such as Feeling Good: The New Mood Therapy, The Feeling Good Handbook and Feeling Great: The Revolutionary New Treatment for Depression and Anxiety.
+David D. Burns (born September 19, 1942) is an American psychiatrist and adjunct professor emeritus in the Department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine.
+He is the author of bestselling books such as Feeling Good: The New Mood Therapy, The Feeling Good Handbook and Feeling Great: The Revolutionary New Treatment for Depression and Anxiety.

 Burns popularized Albert Ellis's and Aaron T. Beck's cognitive behavioral therapy (CBT) when his books became bestsellers during the 1980s.
 In a January 2021 interview, Burns attributed his rise in popularity and much of his success to an appearance in 1988 on The Phil Donahue Show, to which he was invited by the producer after helping her teenage son with depression.

 Early life and education

-Burns' father was a Lutheran minister.
+Burns's father was a Lutheran minister.

 Burns received his B.A. from Amherst College in 1964 and his M.D. from the Stanford University School of Medicine in 1970.
 He completed his residency training in psychiatry in 1974 at the University of Pennsylvania School of Medicine, and was certified by the American Board of Psychiatry and Neurology in 1976.
 Burns is the author of numerous research studies, book chapters and books.
 He also gives lectures and conducts many psychotherapy training workshops for mental health professionals throughout the United States and Canada each year.
 He has won many awards for his research and teaching, and has been named "Teacher of the Year" three times by the graduating class of psychiatric residents at the University of Pennsylvania School of Medicine.

 Burns was an early student of Aaron T. Beck, who developed cognitive therapy during the 1960s and 1970s.
 Cognitive therapy was also based on the pioneering work of Albert Ellis during the 1950s, who popularized the notion that our thoughts and beliefs create our moods.
 However, the basic concept behind cognitive therapy goes all the way back to Epictetus, the Greek philosopher.
 Nearly 2,000 years ago he wrote that people are disturbed not by things, but by the views we take of them.
 In other words, our thoughts (or "cognitions") create all of our feelings.
 Thus when we make healthy changes in the way we think, we experience healthy changes in the way we feel.

 Research and clinical practice

 Research on antidepressants

 Burns is critical on existing antidepressant medication.
 In published research and in his blog he contends that most research on antidepressants is plagued by many drug-favoring biases, among them the lack of active placebos in double-blind studies, use of flawed assessment instruments like the Hamilton Rating Scale for Depression, non-systematic recording of adverse effects, use of "placebo washout" periods to exclude placebo responders, selective publication and submission of results, strong economic interests involved.

-Citing also research by Irving Kirsch and others, he claims that "the chemicals called “antidepressants" may, in reality, have few or no true antidepressant effects above and beyond their placebo effects", and that their adverse effects, including suicidal behavior, may be currently underestimated.
+Citing also research by Irving Kirsch and others, he claims that "the chemicals called "antidepressants" may, in reality, have few or no true antidepressant effects above and beyond their placebo effects", and that their adverse effects, including suicidal behavior, may be currently underestimated.